cmpd6/cmpd6.github.io/_minisymposia/mathematical-modeling-and-analysis-in-cancer-immunotherapy.md

 title: Mathematical modeling and analysis in cancer immunotherapy
 hide: no
 ---

 ### Organisers

-Kang-Ling Liao
- Department of Mathematics, University of Manitoba Kang-Ling.Liao@umanitoba.ca
+- Kang-Ling Liao, Department of Mathematics, University of Manitoba, Kang-Ling.Liao@umanitoba.ca

 ### Description